Rudra00codes/Easel/client/README.md

-# MyArtVibe Client
+# Easel Client

-This is the frontend application for MyArtVibe, a platform for discovering and collecting unique artworks from talented artists across India.
+This is the frontend application for Easel, a platform for discovering and collecting unique artworks from talented artists across India.

 ## Features